Disney Port Orleans Riverside Resort Review

 Bus Transportation

-The only transportation to the parks available at Port Orleans Riverside is by Bus.
+The only transportation to the parks available at Riverside is by Bus.
 For travel from the resort to the parks we highly recommend checking the resort section of your My Disney Experience App for bus wait times.
 As they can vary throughout the day depending on how busy it is.
-Port Orleans Riverside has 4 Bus Stops, so the buses will stop at each before heading to the parks which can take some time.
-The Disney Port Orleans Resort was about a 10-15 minute bus ride to EPCOT and Hollywood Studios.
+There are 4 Bus Stops, so the buses will stop at each before heading to the parks which can take some time.
+This resort was about a 10-15 minute bus ride to EPCOT and Hollywood Studios.
 About 15-20 minutes to Magic Kingdom and about 20-25 minutes to Animal Kingdom.

 Ferry Transportation

-As a Disney Resort with Ferry Boat Access, we loved that this one included stops at Disney Springs and the French Quarter Resort.
-Whether you were wanting to meander over to Disney Springs in the morning or grab the boat later at night back to your resort, the ferry comes every 20 minutes, and travels 20 minutes back and forth all day.
+As a Disney Resort with Ferry Access, we loved that this one included stops at Disney Springs and the French Quarter Resort.
+Whether you want to meander over to Disney Springs in the morning or grab the boat later at night back to your resort, the ferry comes every 20 minutes and travels 20 minutes back and forth all day.
 A great option if you’re looking to stay at the resort one day to keep away from the busy parks, but still want to go somewhere special to grab lunch or shop without driving or waiting for the bus!

 Disney port orleans riverside pools